TessGrass/laboration-2/README.md

 ```

+## **Motivation**
+With today's electricity market in mind, this application was created as a tool for users who want to get tomorrow's hourly electricity prices.
+Furthermore, the data retrieved can be used to optimize electricity consumption in homes or in an application for visualize tomorrow's hourly price.
+By gaining an insight into when electricity is most expensive, this can help redirect consumption to hours when the price is lower and thus help lower electricity costs for people in their homes.
+<br><br>

 ## Contributing
 Feel free to contribute!
 For major changes, please open an issue first to discuss what you would like to change.

 ## 1DV610-mjukvarukvalité-L2
-This is assignment for the course 1DV610 att Linneus University.
+This is assignment for the course 1DV610 at Linneus University.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)